 A Little More on What is Conversion Rate

+The amount of currency within a system generally controlled by that country's central bank.
+Individuals from foreign countries can purchase that country's currency in a currency market or the Foreign Exchange market (FOREX).
 Depending on whether the central bank intervenes to establish its price, the exchange rate can be either fixed or floating.

 Fixed Conversion Rate